corda/corda/docs/source/generating-a-node.rst

 External identifiers
 ^^^^^^^^^^^^^^^^^^^^
-For mappings to external identifiers such as Companies House nos., LEI, BIC, etc. these should be stored in custom X.509 certificate extensions.
-These values may change due to operational reasons, without the identity they're associated with necessarily changing, and their inclusion in the distinguished name would cause significant logistical complications.
+Mappings to external identifiers such as Companies House nos., LEI, BIC, etc. should be stored in custom X.509 certificate extensions.
+These values may change for operational reasons, without the identity they're associated with necessarily changing, and their inclusion in the distinguished name would cause significant logistical complications.
-OID and format for these extensions will be described in a further specification.
+The OID and format for these extensions will be described in a further specification.

 The Cordform task
 -----------------